Macroscopic quantum oscillator based on a flux qubit: Introduction

-In this paper, a macroscopic quantum oscillator based on a flux qubit is introduced.
-The quantum oscillator that is named a flux-qubit-cantilever consists of a flux qubit where a part of the flux qubit loop is in the form of a cantilever.
-The magnetic flux threading the flux qubit and the mechanical degrees of freedom of the cantilever are naturally coupled to each other.
-The coupling is controlled through an external magnetic field.
-The potential energy profile of the flux-qubit-cantilever is tunable from a single potential well to a double well potential.
-The resulting ground state of the flux-qubit-cantilever is a quantum entangled state between magnetic flux and deflection of the cantilever that correspond to macroscopic observables.
+In this paper, a macroscopic quantum oscillator based on a flux-qubit is proposed.
+The quantum oscillator, which is named as the flux-qubit-cantilever, consists of a flux-qubit where a part of the flux-qubit loop is in the form of a cantilever.
+The magnetic flux threading through the flux-qubit and the mechanical degree of freedom of the cantilever are naturally coupled to each other, and the coupling is controlled through an external magnetic field.
+The potential energy profile of the flux-qubit-cantilever is tunable from a two-dimensional single well potential to a two-dimensional double well potential by appropriately tuning the magnetic field and the cantilever equilibrium angle.
+The resulting ground state of the flux-qubit-cantilever is an entangled quantum state of the magnetic flux and the deflection of the cantilever.
+In a proposal by Xue $et.al$ \cite{xue1, xue2} the coupling of a nanobeam mechanical resonator embedded in a superconducting circuit is controlled with an external magnetic field.
+An experimental realization of such a mechanical resonator embedded in a dc-SQUID is described in reference \cite{etaki} where the thermal motion of a micromechanical resonator is experimentally measured at milliKelvin temperatures.
+Semiclassical dynamics of a nanomechanical oscillator coupled to a rf-SQUID is described in reference \cite{ella}.
+The current proposal is based on a generic approach and it has been proved in this paper that the ground state of the flux-qubit-cantilever is an entangled quantum state of macroscopic observables.
+In addition, a special case of the flux-qubit-cantilever without Josephson junctions, which is called a superconducting-loop-oscillator, is also discussed.
+The potential energy of this superconducting-loop-oscillator can be controlled by an external magnetic field to produce a macroscopic quantum superposition.
+Therefore, the proposal presented in this paper is distinct from and goes beyond the proposals described in references \cite{xue1, xue2}.
+More specifically, the following aspects are novel in the present proposal: (a) The coupling between the flux-qubit and the cantilever is obtained from general energy considerations. (b) All of the relevant variables are treated quantum mechanically. (c) It is clearly established that for desirable parameters, the ground state of the flux-qubit-cantilever is an entangled state of macroscopic observables. (d) For the case of superconducting-loop-oscillator (a special case of the flux-qubit-cantilever), the ground state is a quantum superposition of macroscopically distinct configurations.